LobhasKul/Code-Alpha-Task-1-Foody-Express-Wireframing-Low-Fidelity-Design/README.md

 5. Checkout
 6. Order Confirmation

-**Goal:** The goal of this project is to create a strong foundation for a scalable and user-friendly food delivery application that can later be transformed into an interactive prototype and high-fidelity design.
+**Outcome:** The low-fidelity wireframes successfully establish the structure, navigation flow, and information architecture of the Foody Express application.
+The project provides a solid foundation for future prototyping, high-fidelity UI design, and application development.